the last question

 Past

 During World War II, on remote islands in the South Pacific, indigenous tribes witnessed something surreal: giant metal birds landing from the sky, bringing food, tools, clothing, riches beyond imagination.
 These “cargo” drops were meant for stationed soldiers, but the islanders saw only the ritual: airstrips carved from jungle, men waving signals, wooden towers with antennas.
+After the war, the planes stopped.
+But the islanders remembered.
+So they built their own runways out of dirt.
+They crafted headphones from coconuts.
+They waved sticks in the air, hoping to summon the planes again.

 To truly understand, the islanders would have needed to grasp what a warplane was, what a war was, what global conflict meant.
 What was a plane doing in a war?
 Why planes landed where they did.
 What was the purpose of an airport, a runway, a tower, a signal?
 And hence why their efforts were of no use.
+They weren’t stupid.
+They were imitating the visible behaviors of success, without understanding the invisible systems underneath.
+There is a name for this phenomenon: cargo cult.
+[0]

 Everyone says they want to be a “great team.”
 But what does that really mean?
 I’m not sure I know.
 Most people never ask.
 No one defines it.
 We just default to more meetings, more process, more “alignment” initiatives.
 Is this just cargo cult management?
 It feels productive, but is it?
 Sometimes I wonder if it’s motion, not progress.
+The real blockers aren’t always what we complain about in Monday standups.
+Sometimes it’s the stuff we have stopped seeing.
+The assumptions baked so deep into the culture we forgot they were assumptions.
+I catch myself optimising for optics, navigating unnecessarily hierarchical team structures, shipping presentations instead of shipping product.
+That’s not design.
+That’s performance theater.
+Or maybe it’s just what happens in large groups.

 The second story is about horses and camels.